crhall-writing/crhall-writing.github.io/_poems/minneapolis-report-01-12-2026.md

 make sure ventilation is inside, never outward bound
 they’ll break my windows, pull me out
 put me in cuffs, until some noble bystander makes a record
-‘cause hey hate their faces engraved into history
+‘cause they hate their faces engraved into history

 nine hours later I’m on plate check, then they don’t have capacity
 and dispatch is me, suddenly, I fall into the role